flagship-io/libvmod-flagship/README.rst

 SHARED OBJECT
 =============

-The shared object libflagship.so is generated from Flagship Go SDK using Go wrapper for C.
+The shared object libflagship_linux_amd64.so is generated from Flagship Go SDK using Go wrapper for C.
 Repository `Link <https://github.com/flagship-io/flagship-c-go-wrapper>`_

 FUNCTIONS